Markets in perspective – April 2016 in review

 • Oil represented by WTI crude prices • Emerging markets represented by the Russell Emerging Markets Index • Sectors represented by Russell 1000® Index sectors: Utilities, Financials, Biotechnology, and Energy • Currency returns source: Bloomberg • Non-U.S. represented by Russell Global ex-US Index • Defensive represented by Russell 1000® Defensive Index • Dynamic represented by Russell 1000® Dynamic Index

-• Broad fixed income represented by the Barclays U.S. Aggregate Bond Index • Government bonds represented by Barclays U.S. Treasury Index • Emerging market bonds represented by EM USD Aggregate Bond Index • Investment grade bonds (credit)represented by Barclays U.S. Corporate Investment Grade Index • High yield represented by high yield sector of the Barclays U.S. Aggregate Bond Index • Japanese bonds represented by the Bloomberg Japan Sovereign Bond Index • European bonds represented by the Bloomberg Eurozone Sovereign Bond Index
+• Broad fixed income represented by the Bloomberg U.S. Aggregate Bond Index • Government bonds represented by Bloomberg U.S. Treasury Index • Emerging market bonds represented by EM USD Aggregate Bond Index • Investment grade bonds (credit)represented by Bloomberg U.S. Corporate Investment Grade Index • High yield represented by high yield sector of the Bloomberg U.S. Aggregate Bond Index • Japanese bonds represented by the Bloomberg Japan Sovereign Bond Index • European bonds represented by the Bloomberg Eurozone Sovereign Bond Index

 • Commodities represented by Bloomberg Commodities Index Total Return • REITs represented by FTSE EPRA/NAREIT Developed Real Estate Index • Infrastructure represented by S&P Global Listed Infrastructure Index • Oil represented by WTI crude prices • Hedge fund strategies data as observed across third party managers by Russell Investments